tymonx/logic/README.md

   * Share the same HDL source code base and IP cores for various FPGA projects
   * Integration with Continuous Integration (CI) and Continuous Deployment (CD) like Jenkins, Hudson, GitLab, etc.
-  * Running RTL unit tests under ctest: pass/fail, time execution, timeout, parallel execution, tests selection
+  * Run RTL unit tests under ctest: pass/fail, time execution, timeout, parallel execution, tests selection
   * Run the same unit tests with different parameters
   * Easy to integrate with other projects as git submodule